parmegv/leap_doc/docs/design/nicknym.md

 * Level 2 - provider signed: The key has been signed by a provider key for the same domain, but the provider key is not validated using a trust path (i.e. it is only registered)
 * Level 1 - registered: The key has been encountered and saved, it has no signatures (that are meaningful to the nickagent).

-nickagent will try to validate using the highest level possible.
+A nickagent will try to validate using the highest level possible.

 Automatic renewal
 -----------------------------